Little Modbury Lookout

 Open plan living-room with bedroom areas.
 Wood-burner.
 Twin double cabin beds (4'6")

-Seperate, but private kitchen/diner with electric hob, electric oven, kettle and fridge with ice compartment.
+Kitchen/diner with electric hob, electric oven, kettle and fridge with ice compartment

 Shower-room with shower, WC and wash-basin